chiragtyagi2003/chiragtyagi2003/README.md

 ## 📫 Get in touch

-If you have any questions, suggestions, or would like to collaborate on a project, feel free to reach out to me.
+If you have any questions, or suggestions, or would like to collaborate on a project, feel free to reach out to me.
 You can connect with me through the following channels:

 - Email: [tyagichirag06@gmail.com](mailto:tyagichirag06@gmail.com)
 - LinkedIn: [Chirag Tyagi](https://www.linkedin.com/in/chirag-tyagi-21154b225/)